Intera/redmine_time_logging_app/readme.md

 ## how to recompile the javascript application
 * in directory "vendor/app"
-* execute "./exe/compile". should that not work then try "node exe/compile"
+* execute "./exe/compile". should that not work, try "node exe/compile"
 * changes will only become active after a redmine restart, because redmine installs new plugin assets only when it starts

 ## other